rlabrecque/Steamworks.NET-Docs/faq.md

 title: Frequently Asked Questions
 layout: default
 ---
-### Can Steamworks.NET be used within the Steam Editor?
+### Can Steamworks.NET be used within the Unity Editor?

 Yes absolutely!